reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 The characteristics of Bucket Website Endpoints are:
 * They do not support SSL connections
 * They support redirect requests
-* They can cannot use Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.
+* They can not use Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.
-* They serves default index document (Default page)
+* They serve the default index document (Default page)
-* They supports only publicly readable content
+* They support only publicly readable content

-We will use the Bucket Website Endpoint in our example, when we set up a CloudFront distribution to serve contents from a public S3 bucket.
+We will use the Bucket Website Endpoint in our example when we set up a CloudFront distribution to serve content from a public S3 bucket.

 ### Attaching an S3 Bucket Policy
 We also need to attach a bucket policy to our S3 bucket.
 The bucket policy, written in JSON, provides access to the objects stored in the bucket: